ds3002/course/practice/12-nosql-database/README.md

 **Setup**

-This course will be using MongoDB Atlas for hands-on exercises.
+This course will be using MongoDB Atlas, a cloud-based Mongo service, for hands-on exercises.
 Follow the instructions in the How To video for setup.
 I recommend using a Google account when creating your [Atlas MongoDB Cluster](https://www.mongodb.com/cloud/atlas/register).

 [![Create MongoDB Atlas Account](https://nmagee.github.io/ds3002/images/google-signup.png)](https://account.mongodb.com/account/sso/google?signupSource=&referer=null)